alttabdlt/shoppr/README.md

 ## Environment

-1. Copy `.env.example` from `apps/web` when bootstrapping a new environment.
-2. Configure the variables in Vercel before deploying.
+1. Copy `.env.example` at repo root to `.env.local` and fill values.
+2. Do not place `.env*` inside app folders — all processes read from root.
+3. Configure production secrets via your deployment provider (e.g., Vercel env vars).

 See `docs/ARCHITECTURE.md` for the high-level system design.